Stargazing at Heritage Park

 Praise Regarding the Village’s Night Sky Protection from a Homer Glen Resident

-Our commitment to minimizing light pollution in our community is a great asset and one that contributes to our quality of life.
+Our commitment to minimizing light pollution in our community is a great asset and contributes to our quality of life.
 Once lost, we can never get it back, so thank you for your continuing efforts in protecting our environment."
 Ken Lomasney Homer Glen, IL